AdamGoldsmith/cloud-gitlab/NOTES.md

 #### To do

 * Lots!
-* Get a grip on all the non-DRY variables - saw a post suggesting writing a terraform module that does nothing but spit out static variables to be referenced via standard `module.<module_name>` methodology.
+* Get a grip on all the non-DRY variables - saw this [blog post](https://troylindsayblog.wordpress.com/2018/04/12/one-way-to-implement-global-variables-in-terraform/) suggesting writing a terraform module that does nothing but spit out static variables to be referenced via standard `module.<module_name>` methodology (add `terraform/modules/global_variables/` to .gitignore).
 * Use gcp_data['ssh_user'] & gcp_data['ssh_pubkey'] when passing to terraform (needed for instance creation)
 * Consider renaming terraform dir "vpc" to "base" so it can be referenced by service_name variable from Ansible
 * Consider moving instance creation into a DRY reusable module directory